Qonfused/ASUS-ZenBook-Duo-14-UX481-Hackintosh/README.md

 ## License
 This repo is protected by GNU GPL license.
-Any commercial use of this project without my authorization is strictively prohabited.
-Please refer the original repo before you make any distribution.
+Any commercial use of this project without authorization is strictively prohabited.
+Please refer this repository for any distribution.

 ## Support this Project